divnix/nix-book/src/ch02-00-introduction.md

 and these derivations can be referenced from other derivations constituting a *directed, acyclic graph* (DAG) of how to built that software from source.

-## Nixpkgs
+## Nixpkgs: The Package Repository

 Nixpkgs is the official package repository for the Nix community.
 It contains the logic on how to build over 60,000+ software packages.
 Nixpkgs can be thought of as an expert body-of-knowledge on the subject of how to build software.
-When a user asks for the "firefox" package, the Nix package manager is able to query nixpkgs and produce a build graph on how to build Firefox and all of its dependencies down to the C compiler, for that user's platform.
+When a user asks for the "firefox" package, the Nix package manager is able to query Nixpkgs and produce a build graph on how to build Firefox and all of its dependencies down to the C compiler, for that user's platform.
 This allows for a great deal of freedom: Nix can be used on any Linux distribution and MacOS as